prachetaghosh1-hi/SkillIndia-NGS-Training/README.md

 A FASTQ file contains millions of short DNA sequences (reads), each separated by a header line starting with @.
 Each read entry has four lines:

-@Read_ID

-ACGTAGCTAGCTAGCTAGCTAGCTAGCTAGC

-+

-IIIIIIIIIIIIIIIIIIIIIIIIIIIIIIII

-Line 1: Header starting with @ (read identifier)

-Line 2: Nucleotide sequence (A, T, G, C)

-Line 3: A plus sign (+), sometimes followed by the header again

-Line 4: Quality scores for each nucleotide

 However, a FASTQ file by itself cannot directly give us the information we need because these short reads are randomly arranged in the file.
 This randomness happens because: